Q. What is the Parramatta Light Rail route?

 Q. Will the project impact parking or trees?

 A. Parramatta Light Rail will bring visitors into the region and make it easier for workers and residents to move around new and existing communities.
 There are likely to be impacts on street parking and some trees across the network, including in and around Parramatta CBD.
 Transport for NSW will continue to work on ways to minimise any loss of parking and trees during the design phase of the project.
+For more information, refer to the Parking fact sheet or Tree impacts fact sheet.

 Q. How will construction of the Parramatta Light Rail aﬀect my business?